-- 1. From within a text editor; - 2.
-Through a batch file; - 3.
-From within your GIS software: - (i) MapInfo (through the purchase of the MiTools add-on); - (ii) ArcMap via the use of the ArcTUFLOW toolbox; or - (iii) QGIS via the TUFLOW TuPlot QGIS Plugin. - 4.
+- 1. From within a text editor;

+- 2. Through a batch file;

+- 3. From within your GIS software:

+- (i) MapInfo (through the purchase of the MiTools add-on); - (ii) ArcMap via the use of the ArcTUFLOW toolbox; or - (iii) QGIS via the QGIS TUFLOW Plugin. - 4.
 From a Console (DOS) Window; or - 5.
 Via the right mouse button in Microsoft Explorer.

 This section of the manual only provides detailed instructions on initiating simulations through batch files as it is the most effective method to run several or many simulations.
-Instructions on all methods have been described on this page of the TUFLOW Wiki.
+Instructions on all methods have been described on the TUFLOW Wiki.